 |Products||Veg and non-veg hamburgers, sandwiches, beverages, breakfast meals, desserts, and combo offers.|

 |Feature of their products||Diversification: Offers an immersive range of menus for people with different tastes and preferences.
-Offer a happy meal box designed for children.|

-Mcdonald’s create value in the following ways:
+McDonald's create value in the following ways:

 |Strategy||What it includes|